 The general rule with vaping is to only vape CBD products that are specifically made for vaping.
-Never vape “regular” CBD oil drops or tinctures that contain oils.
-This can be confusing, because many CBD vape products are referred to as “CBD vape oils.”
+You should never vape “regular” CBD oil drops or tinctures that contain oils.
+This rule can be confusing because some CBD vape liquids are referred to as “CBD vape oils.”

-Can I vape CBD products with MCT oil?
+Can I Vape CBD Products With MCT Oil?

-The newest wave of vapable CBD products are those containing the controversial MCT oil.
+The newest wave of CBD vaping products are those containing MCT oil.
 The idea behind MCT oil is that it contains medium chain triglycerides (MCT) and behaves more like glucose instead of a fatty acid.
-Most of the typical carrier oils (such as hemp seed and olive oil) contain long chain triglycerides and the fatty acids are unable to be absorbed.
+On the other hand, most of the typical carrier oils (such as hemp seed and olive oil) contain long chain triglycerides and the fatty acids are unable to be absorbed.
 Supposedly, this is not the case with the MCT oil.

-The Bottom Line on Vaping CBD Tinctures
+The Bottom Line